 P2P Purists Need To Chill

 Back in the dinosaur era, global banks processed cross border payments via central banks through a mechanism called Real Time Gross Settlement (RTGS).
 RTGS is how Central Banks settle among themselves – it is real time, but only Central Banks get access.
 It is fast, permissioned, big ticket.
 Think of that as Onchain processing.
 Then a payment gets into national payment systems and ledgers within banks get changed and Josephine Q. Public gets credited/debited after Banks process messages via the SWIFT network.
-This national settlement is slow, semi-permissioned (any SWIFT Member can do it) and can be small ticket.
-Think of that as Offchain processing.
+This national settlement is slow, semi-permissioned (any SWIFT Member can do it) and can be relatively small ticket (a few thousand dollars is OK).
+Think of RTGS as Offchain processing in the Legacy Finance world.

 That is how cross border payments work today.